-There are more than 11 million immigrants in the United States who do not have a lawful status for purposes of immigration or are considered undocumented.
+There are more than 11 million immigrants in the United States who do not have lawful immigration status, or are considered undocumented.

-According to immigration experts, obtaining a lawful status is very complex and depends on the circumstances of each individual.
-It is best to consult with an immigration attorney.
+According to immigration experts, many undocumented immigrants may not qualify for lawful status, and even for those who do, obtaining lawful status is very complex and eligibility depends on each individual’s circumstances.
+For this reason, it is best to consult with a qualified legal professional.

 This article, along with the quotes mentioned, are solely for informational purposes only and does not constitute legal advice.
 For legal assistance please see our list of Pro-bono Lawyers in New York.